joinpursuit/Pursuit-Core-Web/react_2/redux_1/README.md

 In this simple app, if we wanted to keep the value of the selected animal, we could do that by moving the `selectedAnimal` property to the `App` component's state, then make `AnimalSelector` a stateless component that receives a callback function from `App` to change the animal.

-> Exercise: Rewrite the app so that the selected animal value will be in the state of `App`.
+> Optional Exercise: Rewrite the app so that the selected animal value will be in the state of `App`.

 ## A larger example